hashgraph/hedera-mirror-node/docs/web3/README.md

 _Note:_ To test against an instance running on the same machine as Docker use your local IP instead of 127.0.0.1.

 ## Manual Tests

+Any REST client can be used to manually invoke the contract call API.
+In the below example, curl is used to simulate a call to the `tinycentsToTinybars(uint256)` function in the exchange rate system contract with 100 cents as input.

 ```shell
 curl -X 'POST' https://testnet.mirrornode.hedera.com/api/v1/contracts/call -H 'Content-Type: application/json' -d \